simkimsia/mle_assignment2/README.md

    - Click on the DAG name to view the graph
    - Watch tasks execute from 2023-01-01 to 2024-12-01
    - Green = Success, Red = Failed, Yellow = Running, Pink = Skipped

+6. **May need to rerun the inference for 2024-12-01**
+   - First time when run from scratch, the last 2024-12-01 snapshot might not be successful
+   - Wait for 2024-12-01 training to be done and check that `scripts/model_store/model_1` and `model_2` are done
+   - Then rerun `check_models_for_inference` in the Airflow > clear task > clear and retry

+7. **Confirm the artefacts are produced**
+   - `scripts/outputs/actions`
+   - `scripts/outputs/visuals`
+   - `scripts/datamart/gold/monitoring`
+   - `scripts/datamart/gold/predictions`

 ### Stop the Pipeline